HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/dimlp/dimlpbt.md

 | CLI argument syntax     | `--nb_epochs`       |
 | JSON identifier         | `nb_epochs`         |
 | Default value           | `1500`              |

+!!!Warning
+     You should specify a big number of epochs if you want to use a stopping criterion instead.

 ---